rpural/shapes/README.md

 means that you divide a circle into 5 equi-distant points, and then connect every other point until you get back to the starting point.

+The type(s) of shapes to be drawn are selectable via checkboxes, the process can be stopped and started, and the window can be cleared so that it is less crowded again.

-[TODO] - implement an algolrythm for an irregular star using points on two semi-concentric circles.
+[TODO] - implement an algorithm for an irregular star using points on two semi-concentric circles.